dubrie/public/travel.md

 A sea cave on an uninhabited island in Scotland known for it's natural acoustics.

 * *Tianzi Mountains*
-Mountain range in China known by its vertical columns
+Mountain range in China known by its vertical columns.

 * *Plitvice Lakes*
-A collection of waterfalls, caves, and lakes in Croatia
+A collection of waterfalls, caves, and lakes in Croatia.

+* *Vaadhoo Island*
+Sea of Stars on Vaadhoo Island in the Maldives where bioluminescence phytoplankton wash up on the shoreline.

+* *Trolltunga*
+"Troll's tounge" overhang in Hodaland, Norway.

+* *Glowworm Grotto*
+A specific spot in the Waitomo Caves (New Zealand) where tiny glowworms create a star-effect on the ceiling of the cave.

 Continents I've Visited